 For the treatment of long-lasting non-healing wounds, Eugene Zhorzovich proposed the use of Er: YAG laser radiation (wavelength 2,94 μm) in the short-pulse mode.
 Space-modulated Er: YAG laser radiation was also used using the SMA module to stimulate regeneration.
 The principle of the latter: in response to microtraining, microcirculation, metabolism and nutrition of tissues are intensified, the regeneration process is started.
 Thus, the treatment consisted of two stages:

-- Cleaning (debridement) - sanation of a purulent necrotic focus and removal of nonviable tissues - evaporation by instantaneous heating of the surface to 3000 ̊ C without coagulation of the underlying tissues and minimal traumatization of healthy tissues, the effect of sterilization of wound surfaces.
+- Cleaning (debridement) - sanitation of a purulent-necrotic focus and removal of non-viable tissues - evaporation with instant surface heating up to 3000 ̊ C without coagulation of underlying tissues and minimal trauma to healthy tissues, the effect of sterilization of wound surfaces.

 - Treatment with SMA-module for the purpose of stimulating repair.

 A study was conducted, which included 118 patients with long-lasting non-healing wounds and ulcers of different etiologies.
 In most cases, a positive trend has been achieved.
 This allowed us to draw the following conclusions:

 - The laser ablation method in combination with the stimulation of repair by the method of spatially modulated microdestruction of biological tissues (RecoSMA) is a safe and effective method of stimulating reparative tissue regeneration with long-term healing wounds and trophic ulcers, including purulent ones, in the presence of microorganisms resistant to antibiotics in the wound when other methods of rehabilitation are ineffective.